HughP/MLKA/README.md

 ##Assertions

-1. ideal load distribution occurs when 43.5% of the key storkes of done on the home row.
+1. ideal load distribution occurs when 43.5% of the key strokes of done on the home row.
-2. A preditction algorithem is more better, the more distance it saves a typists; the greater the distance saved in typing the better the preditction algorithem is.
+2. A prediction algorithm is more better, the more distance it saves a typists; the greater the distance saved in typing the better the prediction algorithm is.